 - Soft corns sometimes form in between the toes, most commonly between the fourth and fifth toes.
 These are softer because the sweat between the toes keeps them moist.
 Soft corns can sometimes become infected.

-A callus is larger and broader than a corn and has a less well-defined edge.
+A callus is usually larger and broader than a corn and has a less well-defined edge.
 These tend to form on the underside of your foot (the sole).
 They commonly form over the bony area just underneath your toes.
-This area takes much of your weight when you walk.
+This weight bearing area takes much of your weight when you walk.
 They are usually painless but can become painful.

 What causes corns and calluses?

 Corns and calluses are more likely to develop if you have very prominent bony toes, thin skin, or any deformities of the toes or feet which cause the skin to rub more easily inside shoes.
 People with bunions are more likely to develop corns and calluses.
-See the separate leaflet called Bunions for more information.

 What are the treatments for corns and calluses?